 The Company assesses at each reporting date whether there is objective evidence that a financial or group of financial assets is impaired.
 Objective evidence includes observable data that comes to the attention of the Company about loss events such as but not limited to significant financial difficulty of the counterparty, a breach of contract, such as a default or delinquency in interest or principal payments, probability that borrower will enter bankruptcy or other financial reorganization.
-If there is objective evidence that an impairment loss on financial assets carried at amortized cost (e.g., receivables) has been incurred, the amount of the loss is measured as the difference between the asset's carrying amount and the present value of estimated future cash flows discounted at the asset's original effective interest rate.
+If there is objective evidence that an impairment loss on financial assets carried at amortized cost (e.g., receivables) has been incurred, the amount of the loss is measured as the difference between the asset's original effective interest rate.
 Time value is generally not considered when the effect of discounting is not material.
-The carrying amount of the asset shall be reduced either directly or through use of an allowance account.
+The carrying amount of the loss shall be reduced either directly or through use of an allowance account.
 The amount of the loss shall be recognized in the consolidated statements of comprehensive income.